Clonakilty: Education

 There are two secondary schools located in the town.
 Clonakilty Community College is a mixed school and the Sacred Heart Secondary School is an all-girls school.
 There are 4 Primary Schools located in the town.
 Clonakilty Agricultural College is located 2 miles east of the town.
 It is known locally as Darrara College and mainly deals with Agricultural Education.

 Sport

-Clonakilty has a GAA club (Clonakilty GAA), two soccer clubs (Clonakilty A.F.C, Clonakilty Town), a Rugby union club (Clonakilty R.F.C.) and a Martial Arts club (Warrior Tae Kwon Do).
-The GAA team won the Cork Senior Football Championship in 2009, 1996, and were runners-up in the 2003 competition.
+Clonakilty has a Gaelic Athletic Association club (Clonakilty GAA), soccer club (Clonakilty AFC), a rugby union club (Clonakilty RFC) and a martial arts club (Warrior Tae Kwon Do).
+Clonakilty GAA club won the Cork Senior Football Championship in 2009, 1996, and were runners-up in the 2003 competition.
 Clonakilty GAA won their first adult hurling county title when they won the Cork Minor B Hurling Championship in 2007.
-Clonakilty R.F.C. also became a senior rugby club in 2001 and spent 12 years in the All-Ireland League until they were relegated to Division 1 of the Munster Junior League.
-Clonakilty A.F.C. won the Beamish Cup in 2008 & 1995 and in 2014 featured Australian international, Alex Swift.
-Students of the Clonakilty "Warrior Tae Kwon Do" club compete in Tae Kwon Do, Kickboxing and Freestyle tournaments and the club has produced 4 World Champions in several martial arts disciplines.
+Clonakilty RFC became a senior rugby club in 2001 and spent 12 years in the All-Ireland League until they were relegated to Division 1 of the Munster Junior League.
+Clonakilty AFC have won the Beamish Cup on several occasions.
+Students of the Clonakilty "Warrior Tae Kwon Do" club compete in Tae Kwon Do, kickboxing and freestyle tournaments and the club has produced four world champions in several martial arts disciplines.